How does stamp duty work in Scotland?

 LBTT is a progressive tax charged on property purchases in Scotland, calculated based on the property's price over a certain threshold.

-How does LBTT differentiate from Stamp Duty Land Tax (SDLT)?
+How does LBTT differ from Stamp Duty Land Tax (SDLT) in England?

 Unlike SDLT's flat rates, LBTT in Scotland is calculated on a progressive scale with different bands and rates, meaning the rate increases with the property price.